ALSA sound system problem with Microphone

-/etc/asound.conf had a hooks section.
+/etc/asound.conf there is a hooks section.

 The hooks section introduced another sound card and I was not able to use the microphone after that.